-This past weekend, I had the pleasure of attending a brand new food event in South Broad Ripple: The BBQ wars, 12 passionate chefs from around town entered the “competition” to prepare and serve the BEST BBQ dish they could concoct.
-Attendees paid a fee to sample and then vote on a winner.
+This past weekend, I had the pleasure of attending a brand new foodie event in South Broad Ripple: The BBQ wars, 12 passionate chefs from around town entered the “competition” to prepare and serve the BEST BBQ dish they could concoct.
+Attendees paid a fee to sample their best offering and then vote on a winner.

-Here are some pics of some of the amazing entries we got to sample:
+Here are some pics of some of the amazing barbeque dishes we got to taste:

 Anyone can have passion within, but the real joy in life is finding the courage to allow your passion to be revealed.
 It was tough for me to put my finger on it during the “blind date,” but now I know why I thought S. had no passion.
 I just couldn’t see or experience love coming out of him for anything we discussed.
+There was no excitement, no thrill.
 Perhaps he has it hidden somewhere.
-One day maybe he’ll get up the courage to share.
+One day maybe he’ll get up the courage to share it.